HimanshuAryaa/Tutedude-Python-Assignments/assignment2/README.md

 - `task1.py` - Even or odd checker program
 - `task2.py` - Sum of integers program
 - `README.md` - This documentation file

+---

+## 👤 Author

+[Himansu Arya]
+Created as part of the TuteDude Python Programming Course - Module 16

+---

+## 📄 License

+This project is for educational purposes as part of the TuteDude Python course.